-The International Dark-Sky Association (IDA) is working to preserve the night sky for its cultural and scientific value, and to do that it has worked with countries to create dark sky preserves around the world.
-Here's a look at those 16 certified international dark sky reserves and where they are.
+The International Dark-Sky Association (IDA) is working to preserve the night sky for its cultural and scientific value and to do that it has worked with countries to create dark sky reserves around the world.

 Alpes Azur Mercantour (France)

-The gentle climate and renowned biodiversity in Mercantour National Park in France makes it a popular dark sky preserve among astronomy enthusiasts, according to the IDA.
+The gentle climate and renowned biodiversity in Mercantour National Park in France make it a popular dark sky reserve among astronomy enthusiasts, according to the IDA.
 One of the first mountain observatories, Mont Mounier was established here at the end of the 19th century.
 In between gazing at the stars, you can enjoy the mountain views and close proximity to the coast.

 Aoraki Mackenzie (New Zealand)